wavefrontHQ/docs/pages/doc/ui_dashboards.md

 ### Create a Dashboard from a Tracing Template

-Wavefront provides a set of charts by default to [monitor the trace data sent by each service in your application](tracing_ui_overview.html#explore-the-default-service-metrics-dashboard).
-Now, you can use this template to create a dashboard with the tracing charts.
+The Wavefront tracing dashboard includes a set of charts for [monitoring the trace data sent by each service in your application](tracing_ui_overview.html#explore-the-default-service-metrics-dashboard).
+You can use this dashboard as a template and create a dashboard with these charts, then customize the charts for your environment

 {% include note.html content="To view data in these charts, your applications need to send trace data to Wavefront.
 See [Instrument Your Applications](tracing_instrumenting_frameworks.html) for details." %}